mtholder/mtholder.github.io/like-bayes-bio.md

 |Thurs., lecture Model averaging MCMC | |
 |Thurs., computer | |

+The source code for the slides and examples is at https://github.com/mtholder/like-bayes-bio-4-day-workshop

 ## Workshop goals
 In the workshop we will cover the basics of using maximum likelihood and Bayesian methods for inference.
 Basing inference on a likelihood function